 “Explorers and early travellers drew surfers, surfers decorated their boards – especially in the 60s & 70s, advertisers plundered surfing imagery right the way back to the early 1900s – and today there’s a flourishing British surfing art scene,” said the charity’s director and founder Pete Robinson.

 The first dedicated surfing museum in Europe was started in 2003, running successful touring exhibitions.

 The project’s main funders are Leader 4 Torridge & North Devon, North Devon District Council and North Devon Areas of Outstanding natural Beauty.

-“We couldn’t have done it without amazing support from surfers not just around the UK, but around the world – donating items and money,” said Pete, a former award-winning ITV News reporter.
-“I’d especially like to thank my wife Bianca and the charity’s Trustees – they’ve been truly amazing.”
+“We couldn’t have done it without the amazing support from surfers.
+Not just around the UK, but around the world, donating items and money,” said Pete, a former award-winning ITV News reporter.
+“I’d especially like to thank my wife Bianca and the charity’s Trustees.
+They’ve been truly amazing.”

 The Museum of British Surfing is believed to have the largest and most historically significant collection in Europe, with members of the public donating many key items to be kept for future generations to enjoy.

-Each year a new themed exhibition will be displayed, exploring different themes in surfing history and culture – and the museum will continue its popular touring shows around the UK.
+Each year a new themed exhibition will be displayed, exploring different themes in surfing history and culture.
+The museum will continue its popular touring shows around the UK.

 Recent surf history discoveries by the Museum of British Surfing: